Foundational Competencies and Responsibilities of a Research Software Engineer: Current State and Suggestions for Future Directions: Foundational RSE competencies

 The RSE also needs to understand metadata for research data and research software.
 There are ongoing efforts on metadata for research software such as CodeMeta \autocite{jones_codemeta_2017} and the \ac{NFDI} working group \autocite{castro_research_sw_metadata_2023} on the subject.
 These are complemented by the development of new tools and methods for providing and working with software metadata, such as the Citation File Format project~\autocite{druskat_cff_2021} and HERMES~\autocite{druskat_hermes_2022}.
 Other efforts focus on Software Management Plans (e.g.,~\autocites{alves_elixir_2021}[~][]{martinez_ortiz_practical_2022}) which could be helpful for RSEs at early stages (i.e., with not much experience of project management).
 They give quick hints on what to look for regarding basic management for research software (including information on, e.g., licenses, releases, publication, citation, archiving) together with some ongoing work on corresponding metadata~\autocite{giraldo_metadata_2023}.
 Metadata can also be used actively during and within a research project, to inform the decision-making processes~\autocite{Bird2016}.

 Most RSEs will contribute to other projects, some of which will be large.
 This is a topic that requires competency in \gls{SWREPOS}, \gls{SRU}, and \gls{SP} in order to understand the ramifications of sharing, and in \gls{DOCBB}, since the contributed code has to be understood by others.
 Interacting with project members depends on the \gls{TEAM} skill.
 Today, this frequently involves the effective use of collaborative platforms like \gls{GitHub}/\gls{GitLab}, honouring a project's code of conduct, and some knowledge of popular open source software licences, e.g.~the \ac{GPL}.
+The \gls{TEAM} skill will play a major role when an RSE is introduced to an existing project.
+An existing project will have grown some idiosyncratic habits and processes.
+Often it will require all the skills and patience of an RSE to steer a project towards best software engineering practices, while not having a leadership position.

 RSEs are embedded in communities.
 There are two different aspects to finding these communities: First, we have the aspect of community building for a research project.
 Since this deals with software that is supposed to be used in research this requires knowledge of \gls{RC}, \gls{USERS}, and also \gls{NEW}, in order to effectively interact with domain scientists.
 Today, an example is a presence on social media.
 The other \gls{TEAM}-related aspect is the embedding of recently-trained RSEs into the Research Software Engineering community, sharing the same set of values and competencies.
 We envision newcomers to the RSE field becoming part of a strong network of RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
 These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for lifelong learning.
+An ever-growing list of national associations can be found at \autocite{RSECouncil}.

+RSEs are also mentoring colleagues (see also \cref{sec:mentoring-and-diversity}).
+This necessitates giving good advice that fits to a project's stage in its life cycle, thereby requiring knowledge of (\gls{SWLC}), and its context in its research domain and thus (\gls{RC}).